csswizardry/csswizardry.github.com/_posts/2018-01-17-finding-dead-css.md

 Let’s say you have an old checkout flow; a legacy booking system that has slowly been phased out over a number of months to years (perhaps legacy clients took longer to be transitioned over to the new codebase).
-You’re now at a point where you _think_—at least in theory—all customers and end users have been moved onto the new platform, and therefore you should be able to start deleting the code.
+You’re now at a point where you _think_ — at least in theory — all customers and end users have been moved onto the new platform, and therefore you should be able to start deleting the code.

 The first thing you need to do is start with a hypothesis: which code do you